• Menu

 Belfast to Cairnryan with Stena Line

-There is just one ferry route from Ireland to Spain and that is the Rosslare to Bilbao ferry operated by Brittany Ferries.
+There is just one ferry route from Ireland to Spain that operates year round, and that is the Rosslare to Bilbao ferry operated by Brittany Ferries.
 The journey takes around 32 hours and involves 2 nights on-board.
+In winter they also offer Rosslare to Santander service.

 If that sounds like too much hassle, then just take a direct ferry from Northern Ireland to England instead, on the Belfast to Liverpool route with Stena Line